WHAT TO DO IF YOUR TREE HAS BEEN DAMAGED BY A STORM

 Broken branches that are left dangling from a tree present a safety risk and should be removed as soon as possible.
 It’s best to detach branches ripped from the trunk near the base of the rupture, a task that typically requires proper tree pruning tools.
 Fine pruning and finishing cuts should be handled by an arborist, but typically, this isn’t as pressing.
 In Edmonton, it may be suggested that such pruning be delayed to early spring, as dieback of surrounding bark would therefore be lessened.

 Severe storms can dramatically disrupt the tree canopy and the result may be quite unsightly.
 In a situation where more than 50% of the canopy is damaged, the whole tree may need to be removed.
 Less damaged trees can typically be saved.
 It’s important to not “top” the tree as doing so can alter its structure, leave it vulnerable to pest infestation and shorten its life.
 Instead, you should rely on a skilled arborist to remove only what’s necessary.
 In time your tree will have a full and healthy canopy once again.

 A toppled tree should be removed from your property.
 In addition to the limbs and trunk, you may also wish to have the stump taken out of your yard, a process that requires stump grinding or a complete removal, roots and all.

 Leaning trees are generally salvageable.
 In some cases, pruning will be enough to redistribute the tree’s weight.
 In extreme cases, a leaning tree can be braced to reposition it, thereby changing the direction of future growth and providing support that prevents toppling.

 All Season Tree Service provides a complete range of arboreal services, including tree removal, tree bracing, stump removal and pruning.
-Contact us in the event of storm damage to your trees or to inquire about our annual maintenance and care services in Edmonton, Fort Saskatchewan and other surrounding areas.
+Contact us in the event of storm damage to your trees or to inquire about our annual maintenance and care services in Edmonton, Sherwood Park, Fort Saskatchewan and other surrounding cities.